Mattytomo365/Mattytomo365/README.md

 * Professional Practice

 ### Current Projects and Learning Goals
-I'm not currently working on any new personal projects.
-Instead, I'm building and refining my professional portfolio, I'm currently at the stage of documenting my previous projects.

 I have recently completed a data analysis project, where I applied knowledge gained in a recent module to perform sentiment analysis and collocation extraction using multiple approaches.
 I recognise there is still room for the addition of features in the future though.